Sonny6155/ui-beam-finder/README.md

 Simply scans 8-way beams of Beams on an aligned kana matrix with a small, hardcoded set of stand-ins.

+### Other Possible Approaches
+The current method uses variable length rows which maintains O(nm) for n text and m pattern regardless of 2D shape.
+Assuming the average is a relatively even paragraph and matches for the first pattern character set are sparse, this is closer to O(n) average.

+Pre-loading into a Numpy padded array is unlikely to offer much linear speedup without being able to vectorise.
+Vectorised search would increase the average to at least O(nm), and the worst case to O(n^2 m) on sufficiently large and uneven text.

+However, in the unusual case where the text is expected to be big but also even, Scipy's FFT 2D convolve might be a interesting O(n log(n) m) array solution.
+This method might be an cool line probability detector for candidate search, if a bit fiddly...

 ### Limitations
 As a simple 5 char search of monospace chars, this does not support:
 - Half or variable-width char alignments